ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - only email is available during business hours
 - includes "Billing and Subscription Management Support", "24/7 self-help resources, Microsoft Learn, Azure portal instructions on how to use videos, documentation, community support", and "Ability to send as many support tickets as you need"

+Billing accounts supported by the Azure portal
+- The Azure portal supports the Microsoft Online Services Program.
+This creates a separate billing account for the Microsoft Online Services Program when you sign up for Azure from the Azure website.
+For example, you can sign up for an Azure free account, a pay-as-you-go account, or sign up as a Visual Studio subscriber.
+- Microsoft Customer Agreement is supported.
+When your organization works with a Microsoft representative to enter into a Microsoft Customer Agreement, a Microsoft Customer Agreement billing account is created.
+In some regions, a Microsoft Customer Agreement billing account may also be created if you sign up for a pay-as-you-go account from the Azure website, or if you upgrade your Azure free account.
+- Microsoft enterprise contracts are supported.
+When your organization enters into an Enterprise Agreement (EA) to use Azure, an Enterprise Agreement billing account is created.
+- Microsoft Partner Agreement is supported.
+Microsoft Partner Agreement billing accounts are created by cloud solution provider (CSP) partners to manage their customers with a new commerce experience.